sinhapm/LendingClubCaseStudy/README.md

 Give credit here.
 - This project was the case study from the Upgrad.
 We are thankful to the Upgrad & IIIT, Bangalore for providing the necessary knowledge & support.
 - Other references is taken form the various internet source.

+## Note
+- Due to large size of Jupyter notebook, it is zipped & uploaded.

 ## Contact